It's Not Right but It's Okay: Polls and rankings

 Since its release, the song has been regarded as one of the greatest songs of all time and has made several best-of lists in various magazines and media outlets.

 In 2003, Q Magazine ranked the song at number 638 in their list of the "1001 Best Songs Ever".

 In 2012, E!
 News ranked it as one of the top five Whitney Houston songs, writing that it "has been acknowledged as the ultimate breakup tune".

+In 2017, the song was ranked the sixth greatest dance song of the 1990s by BuzzFeed.

 About.com ranked it as the 15th best Houston song ever out of 20.
 On the site's "Best 100 Songs from the 1990s" list, the song was voted the 28th best.

 In 2019, Billboard listed it as one of the Greatest Songs of 1999.
+That same year, L.A.
+Weekly ranked the song the ninth best gay anthem of the 1980s-1990s era, tying with Houston's 1987 anthem "I Wanna Dance with Somebody (Who Loves Me)", and compared the song to Cher's "Believe" and Gloria Gaynor's "I Will Survive".

-A year later, the same publication ranked the song as Houston's third best song ever.
+In 2020, the same year of Houston's Rock and Roll Hall of Fame induction, Billboard ranked the song as Houston's third best song ever.

-In 2022, the Thunderpuss club mix of the song was listed in the list of the 200 greatest dance songs of all time on Rolling Stone.
+In 2022, the Thunderpuss club mix of the song was included in the list of the 200 greatest dance songs of all time on Rolling Stone.

 That same year, on what would've been Houston's 59th birthday in 2022, BET ranked the song 11th place among 40 of Houston's best songs ever.
+The Guardian ranked it Houston's fifth greatest song, writing that though the house remix outperformed it in popularity that the original Jerkins version was "the one you want: its cool tone fits the subject matter perfectly."

 In their list of 20 of what they considered Houston's greatest songs ever, Forbes ranked the song 7th place, writing that the song was "Houston's foremost anthem that looks at the importance of independence and strength after betrayal and soured love."

 In 2025, Billboard listed the song in its 100 Best Dance Songs of All Time list at number 72.
 That same year, the song was ranked number 45 of the Greatest LGBTQ Anthems of All Time.

 Phillip Henry of Billboard wrote in 2018 how the song was the "gay national anthem".
 Owen Myers of The Fader called it Houston's "most iconic gay anthem".

 In its 2025 write-up on the song, Billboard stated, "With a message of empowerment and perseverance, Whitney Houston continues the legacy of Gloria Gaynor" with the song, comparing it to Gaynor's similar anthem, "I Will Survive" (1978) and stated that the Thunderpuss remix "reintroduc[ed] America's greatest singer as a club queen."